4d/android-sdk/README.md

 ## Deploy

-The SDK used by "4D Mobile App" will be copyed by project from cache folder.
+The SDK used by "4D Mobile App" will be copyed by project from cache folder to the generated mobile app.

 By default the Android SDK must be installed into: `/Library/Caches/com.4D.mobile/sdk/<version>/Android/sdk`

-- with `version`, the 4d version represented as 4 digits (for instance v20=2000 , v20R2=2020)
+- with `<version>`, the 4d version represented as 4 digits (for instance v20=2000 , v20R2=2020)

-If no SDK found it will be downloaded from latest release of this project.
+If no SDK found it will be downloaded from [latest release of this project](https://github.com/4d/android-sdk/releases).

+You could also put an archive "android.zip" inside

+- mobile component `4D Mobile App/Resources/sdk/`
+- or inside `<YourBase>/Resources/mobile/sdk/`

+> 💡 You could use `sdkarchive.sh` to archive sdk after building it

 ## SDK frameworks